On Sunday 25th October at 2am, the clocks are going back…. So that means an EXTRA HOUR in bed!

 Try to adjust your meal times tomorrow by shifting them 30 minutes or so later, as this can be a great help towards setting your little one’s body clock.

-Finally, try filling tomorrow with lots of activity, go for a mega walk so your little ones get lots of fresh air, take them to an indoor play centre or to the park…you get where I’m going here…basically, go for a fun filled day with lots of fresh air, and then make sure you come home around 30 to 45 mins later than you normally would do, so that your whole routine is shifted back.
+Finally, try filling the weekend with lots of activity, wrap up warm and go for a long woodland/beach walk so your little ones get lots of fresh air or take them to a park to let out some energy.
+Then make sure you come home around 30 to 45 mins later than you normally would do, so that your whole routine is shifted back.

 Good luck and sleep well!